aryabarzan/IoT-XRay/README.md

 -   `iot-xray-producer`: http://localhost:4001/swagger
 -   `iot-xray-consumer`: http://localhost:4000/swagger

+To test the data flow, open the `iot-xray-producer` Swagger UI (http://localhost:4001/swagger).
+Navigate to the `/producer/publish-manual` endpoint.
+Copy the content of the `x-ray.json` file (located at the project root) and paste it into the request body.
+Execute the request.
+You should then observe that the data is saved into the `signal` collection in your MongoDB database.

 ### RabbitMQ Management Interface

 If you are running RabbitMQ via Docker Compose, you can access its management interface at: